hotwired/hotwire-native-site/_source/overview/02_basic_navigation.md

 # Basic Navigation

-Being a web-first framework means Hotwire Native adapts to your web content and how users interact with it: via links.
+Being a web-first framework means Hotwire Native adapts to your web content and how users navigate between screens: via links.
 Like the web, every page can link to another.
 Hotwire Native intercepts link taps and hands them over to its native counterpart which presents them natively – with platform-specific animations.

 When a user taps on a link, here's what's happening: